browserengineering/book/book/styles.md

 relative to the parent's font size.
 Implement percentage values for all of these properties.

-*Comnbinations*: Sometimes you want to select an element by tag *and* class.
+*Combinations*: Sometimes you want to select an element by tag *and* class.
 You do this by concatenating the selectors without anything in
 between: `span.announce` selects elements that match both `span` and `.announce`.
 Implement a new `AndSelector` class to represent these